GZA_RENAD_2B_CREDIT_AMJAD_AL_FAYOUMI_HOYO_FILMS.jpg

 ONE HOUR FILM FOR THE BBC - CO-DIRECTED & PRODUCED BY JAMIE ROBERTS & YOUSEF HAMMASH - MADE AT HOYO FILMS

-Gaza: How To Survive A Warzone is commissioned by BBC Current Affairs and This World.
-It is co-directed by Emmy award-winning filmmaker Jamie Roberts (Ukraine: Enemy in the Woods, Escape from Kabul Airport, Four Hours at the Capitol) and Yousef Hammash, whose world leading reportage on Gaza won a BAFTA and Emmy in 2024.
+Gaza: How To Survive A Warzone was commissioned by BBC Current Affairs and This World.
+It is co-directed by Emmy award-winning filmmaker Jamie Roberts (Ukraine: Enemy in the Woods, Escape from Kabul, Four Hours at the Capitol) and Yousef Hammash, whose world leading reportage on Gaza won a BAFTA and Emmy in 2024.

 The documentary sheds new light on life inside Gaza’s humanitarian ‘safe-zone’ – showing everyday life with ongoing airstrikes and efforts to keep people alive in its only functioning hospital, the Al-Aqsa.
 This film is narrated by Abdullah, a 13 year old who asks: “have you ever wondered what you’d do if your world was destroyed?”
 He guides viewers through his life in the safe-zone, where we also meet Renad, aged 10, Zakaria, aged 11 and Rana, aged 24.
 Despite terrifying air strikes and sudden evacuations there are moments of hope as they attempt to go about normal life - cooking, relaxing at the beach, organising weddings and, in the case of Rana, giving birth.
 They all hope for a ceasefire and look forward to a future after the war.